 A Colorado attorney could advise best, but your question remains open for two weeks.
 It sounds like you were trying to negotiate with the adversary vehicle's insurance carrier.
 Unfortunately, the premise that generally applies in such situations is that an opponent is not under an obligation...Read more »

 I was treated in an emergency room for injuries from an accident that was the fault of the other driver.
 I provided my health insurance card at the time of my treatment.
 3 months after treatment, the hospital made a claim against my auto insurance medpay, but after ~$2K of payment to the hospital...
 Read more »

 Most likely the hospital will have a Lien on your settlement monies.
 It really depends on the specific laws of your state.
 Hospital lien laws are very powerful here in my state of Colorado.
 You would have to look at the hospital lien statute and laws governing that statute in your state.

 Structural engineer who no longer is in business had a claims based policy which supposedly ends when they stop paying the policy premiums.
 Other contractors the insurance company will cover if they had insurance at the time of work.
 Is an insurer required to defend a suit after the policy...
 Read more »

 My dad lives in Longmont.
 "Duplex" is probably not the correct term: it is a single building that contains two residences, each owned by a separate person.
 The area has an HOA.
 There was a hail storm a few months ago.
-A roofer and my dad's insurance (State Farm) adjuster confirmed he has roof...
+A roofer and my dad's insurance (State Farm) adjuster...
 Read more »

 Dear Mechanic’s Lien Defendant: in reply to inquiring about the type of attorney, you should employ an attorney whom has experience in your local jurisdiction in construction litigation, more specifically one whom understands the nuances of filing a “Petition For Release Of Mechanic’s...Read more »